jhermann/blog/README.md

 > *A blog about:* Python · Jupyter(Hub) · DevSecOps · Software Architecture · Systems Design · Distributed Systems

-> “I wondered if there were any [snakes on Callisto](https://www.goodreads.com/book/show/3880793-lankar-of-callisto), deciding, with justifiable uneasiness, that there probably were.”
+> “I wondered if there were any [Snakes on Callisto](https://www.goodreads.com/book/show/3880793-lankar-of-callisto), deciding, with justifiable uneasiness, that there probably were.”

 > _powered by [fastpages](https://github.com/fastai/fastpages)_